mseehafer/PyProtolinc/docs/source/concepts/portfolios.rst

     ptf.PortfolioLoader(portfolio_path, cache_path)

-In this case pickled versions of the portfolios read will be stored under the path and laoding portfolios will be attempted under this path first.
+In this case pickled versions of the portfolios read will be stored under the path and loading portfolios will be attempted under this path first.